linorobot/linorobot2_hardware/README.md

-# linorobot2_hardware
+# linorobot2_hardware with esp32 support

 This is a fork of the [linorobot/linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware) project which builds firmware for micro-controllers to control mobile robots based on micro ROS.
 The esp32 support is added to this fork.

+## Why esp32

 The WIFI capability of the esp32 can be used to build low-cost mobile robots with navigation control under ROS2.

+In traditional robot builds, there are robot computers (such as raspberry pi, jetson nono or PC) running the build tools and ROS2/NAV2 navigation stack.
+With the WIFI capability of the esp32, the robot firmware can be developed on your laptop or desktop PC.
+After the firmware is written to the esp32 using USB cable, the following firmware updates can be performed remotely using ArduinoOTA.
+The debug messages can be read using remote syslog server.
+Using the WIFI transport of the micro ROS, the navigation packages NAV2 / SLAM and visualization tool RVIZ2 can be served on your laptop or desktop PC.
+This is a more comfortable development environment than the more restricted robot computers.
+No robot computer is required on the robot now.
+Just an esp32 micro-controller will serve.
+And the cost of the robot will be a little cheaper.

 Please check the [Wiki](https://github.com/hippo5329/linorobot2_hardware/wiki) for configurations, guides and documents.
 Questions (via [Discussions](https://github.com/hippo5329/linorobot2_hardware/discussions)),